GCSE Biology Syllabus for Inheritance and Genetics: An Overview

 External factors including the environment and culture you live in will also impact on your behavioural characteristics.

-After learning about the structure of DNA, including base pairs, you will turn your attention to alleles.
+After learning about the structure of DNA with your biology teacher, including base pairs, you will turn your attention to alleles.
 These are different versions of the same gene and are referred to as either dominant or recessive.

 Finally, you will explore the different types of cell division and the stages that they go through.
 You will discover that Mitosis, for example, produces two identical cells with the same number of chromosomes as in the original cell.